 Presented by CENTRAL Wisconsin Seminary Site and hosted by Housing Ministries:

 One of the most respected preachers in the nation, Marvin A. McMickle, DMin, PhD, served as pastor of Antioch Baptist Church in Cleveland, Ohio for nearly twenty-five years before becoming president of Colgate Rochester Crozer Divinity School in Rochester, New York in January 2012.
-He will be retiring from CRCDS at the end of June 2019.
+He retired from CRCDS at the end of June 2019.
 No stranger to academia, McMickle previously served as professor of homiletics at Ashland Theological Seminary and in 2009, spent a semester as a visiting professor at Yale University Divinity School.
 He also taught at Case Western Reserve, Cleveland State, Princeton and Fordham universities.

 A prolific author, McMickle has more than a dozen books to his credit, including resources on preaching, ministry, and African American history.